- No drug can reverse cortical cataracts once they have formed — only surgery can remove cataracts.

 Toll Free: 877-762-9838

 Tustin, CA 92780

 Kinostat is currently not available for sale.
-We are in the process of filing paperwork required for FDA approval which is estimated to be near the end of 2017.
+We have filed our final report to the FDA and are eagerly awaiting their anticipated approval.
 Thank you for your interest in our product.
-We are striving to make this available as soon as possible to meet you diabetic dog’s needs.
+We are striving to make this available as soon as possible to meet your diabetic dog’s needs.